fpadovani/fpadovani.github.io/about.md

 Hello :)

-I am an Italian who recently moved to Groningen, I started doing research again after a long year break working for a private company in Italy.
-I am very excited to get back into language cognition and language models, I am looking forward to be able to give my contribution to make them really “Truly PolyGlot” and more inclusive.
+I’m an Italian researcher recently relocated to Groningen, where I’ve returned to academia after a year-long break working in the private sector back home.
+I’m thrilled to dive back into the fascinating world of language cognition and computational models of language.
+My current focus is on contributing to the development of truly polyglot and inclusive language technologies—systems that better reflect the diversity and complexity of real-world language use.

-While I am mainly busy shaping my early researcher career, I don't miss any opportunity to get up on my bicycle, read novels and essays (most of them transfeminist), crochet little crafts for myself and all my dear close friends.
-And of course shoot with my Pentax K1000 *.*
+When I am out of the office, you’ll likely find me on my bike exploring the city, immersed in a novel or a transfeminist essay, or crafting small crochet projects for myself and my closest friends.
+And whenever I can, I love to capture moments on film with my trusty Pentax K1000. *.*

 <div style="text-align: center;">